nonwiz/logtree/README.md

 # To do:
 - Make a To do - sharable one.
 - add keyboard shortcut
+- fix tracker, when start or pause, it only show the same thign.
+- Fetch quote, maybe add the quotes into local storage and fetch from there instead to save some resource.

 ## Log
 - 02-03-2022: update the dashboard